Mathias-SantAnna/lotr-collectibles/README.md

 The website consists of below core `HTML` pages and has some `CSS` and `JavaScript`

 - **Home** (`index.html`)<br>
 The main page of the website.
-There is a logo, search function, navigation to *Group of Categories & Categories*, *Register* & *Login* and *Shopping Cart* pages, a hero image with Shop Now button.
+There is a logo, search function, navigation to *Group of Categories & Categories*, *Register* & *Login* and *Shopping bag* pages, a hero image with Shop Now button.
 There are icons of popular brands that users can click and view the products of the brand.
 There is a section of "Why LoTR Collectibles?" which provides a few reasons for buying products with the shop.
 There is a footer with a form to subscribe to newsletter and some social icons. **The same header and footer are used across all html files*

 - **Products** (`products.html`, `products/<category_name>.html`)<br>
 The pages where users can see products by a group of categories & category and have an access to the product details page.

 - **Product Details** (`product/<product_id>.html`)<br>
-The pages where users can see product details, with an option to select criteria (e.g. size) and add it in the shopping cart.
+The pages where users can see product details, with an option to select criteria (e.g. size) and add it in the shopping bag.

-- **Shopping Cart** (`cart.html`)<br>
+- **Shopping bag** (`bag.html`)<br>
 The page where users can view all the selected products and details.
 Users can adjust the quantity and there is an option to remove products.
 There is a button link to a checkout page for the final step of shopping.

 - **Checkout** (`checkout.html`)<br>